linode/apl-docs/docs/for-devs/get-started/lab-19.md

 sidebar_label: Lab 19
 ---

-Otomi uses Knative serving for serverless (or Funtion as a Service) support.
+Otomi uses Knative serving for serverless (or Function as a Service) support.

 As a developer, you'll have the following options to deploy serverless workloads: